faith1bot/dirty-laundromatic-netlify/README.md

 This project is set up for easy deployment to Netlify.
 The netlify.toml file configures:

 - Basic security headers
-- Serverless functions directory
 - No build process needed (static site)
-- Content Security Policy for API access and embedded content
+- Content Security Policy for embedded content

 ### Netlify Deployment Steps

 1. Connect your Git repository to Netlify
-2. Add your RadioCult secret key as an environment variable
-3. Deploy your site - Netlify will automatically recognize the configuration
+2. Deploy your site - Netlify will automatically recognize the configuration

-## API Fallbacks

-The API integration includes fallback mechanisms:

-- Mock data is displayed if the API is unavailable
-- Caching for reliable performance
-- Graceful error handling for uninterrupted user experience

 ## Credits